About the course

 The Department of Social Policy and Intervention offers a DPhil in Social Intervention, and welcomes students from across the world.
 Research students are an important part of the department’s community and you will be fully involved and immersed in the life of the department.

-The department welcomes DPhil candidates who are interested in a wide range of areas of social intervention research, such as evaluation methodology in social intervention, child mental health, antisocial behaviour in children and youth, parenting and family interventions, HIV prevention, AIDS affected children, HIV positive children, sleep problems and cross-cultural adaptation of interventions.
+The department welcomes DPhil candidates who are interested in a wide range of areas of social intervention research, such as evaluation methodology in social intervention, effectiveness of policies, violence prevention, drug misuse, child mental health, antisocial behaviour in children and youth, parenting and family interventions, HIV prevention, AIDS affected children, violence against children and cross-cultural adaptation of interventions.

 The department's approach to graduate study emphasises your ability to work independently to explore a new line of research under an academic supervisor.
 Each member of academic staff has expertise in a particular area of social intervention and you will only be accepted for a DPhil if there is an appropriate supervisor available.